NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 ## Step 2: Conducting search
-- Before searching on your collated list, import the database’s drug “dictionary” as a text file.
-Import all “attribute” variables searched upon as *strings*.
+- Before searching using your collated list, import the database’s drug “dictionary” as a text file.
+- Import all “attribute” variables searched upon as *strings*.

-- *Why import as strings?* When searching you'll use wildcard (*) characters to pick up terms in *any* location within a string
+- *Why import as strings?* When searching you'll use wildcard (*) characters to pick up terms in *any* location

-- Search the browser dictionary in 2 stages
 - **2a) Search database drug dictionary**
     - **2a(i) chemical + proprietary term search** (proprietary terms OPTIONAL - database dependent)
         - This automated search for (i) puts chemical and proprietary terms within each drug list (child lists) nested within broader value sets (parent lists)
         - For example, the *Stata* coding for BNF Ch.
 2.5.1 would be the *ambrisentan* drug list ("*ambrisentan*" "*volibris*") and *bosentan* drug list ("*bosentan*" "*stayveer*" "*tracleer*") both nested within the list for value set Ch.
 2.5.1 vasodilator anti-hypertensives ("*ambrisentan_list*" "*bosentan_list*".....)

     - **2a(ii) search on underlying ontology** (OPTIONAL - database dependent)
         - consider syntax with slashes (eg, in STATA coding: "*/ 302*" and "302*" for Ch.
 3.2 BNF)
         - *why slashes?* medicines may be indicated for multiple conditions and hence recorded in multiple ontology sections (e.g., for betamethasone use slashes because may be recorded as both “3020000” and “10010201/ 8020200/ 3020000” within the ontology variable - corresponding to Ch.
 10, Ch.
 8, and Ch.
 3 for neuromuscular, immunosuppression, and respiratory purposes) (in CPRD Aurum database the ontology variable is called *bnfchapter* )

-- When searching dictionary for each of your search terms defined in **Step 1**, ensure dictionary terms passed through a `lower()` function to avoid missing matches due to differing case
+- When searching dictionary for each of your terms defined in **Step 1**, ensure dictionary terms passed through a `lower()` function to avoid missing matches due to differing case

 - **2b) Tag codes additionally identified by searching on (ii) underlying ontology; Repeat 2a-2b iteratively** (OPTIONAL - database dependent)
-    - tag outstanding codes from **Step 2a(ii)** not found by **Step 2a(i)**’s search on chemical and proprietary terms alone
+    - Tag outstanding codes from **Step 2a(ii)** not found by **Step 2a(i)**’s search on chemical and proprietary terms alone
-    - allows you to check if you included all possible terms / codelist completeness
+    - (Check if you included all possible terms / check codelist completeness)

     - *How are outstanding codes identified?*
-        - We compare the tags for columns corresponding to Step 2a(i) and Step 2a(ii)
+        - Compare the tags for columns corresponding to Step 2a(i) and Step 2a(ii)
-        - Codes are outstanding if there is an absence of a Step 2a(i) tag, but a presence of a Step2a(ii) tag (i.e., output for 2a(i) does not equal output for 2a(ii)
+        - Codes are outstanding if there is an absence of a Step 2a(i) tag, but a presence of a Step2a(ii) tag, i.e., 2a(i) output does not equal 2a(ii) output

     - *So what happens if I get outstanding codes?*
-        - add the additional terms to the value sets
+        - add additional terms to the value sets
         - re-run steps 2a to 2b (ITERATIVELY - as necessary)
-        - upon multiple iterations, there should be an absence of tags, indicating inclusion of all appropriate terms.
+        - upon multiple iterations, there should be an absence of tags - indicating inclusion of all appropriate terms.
+        - (in rare cases in CPRD you'll have outstanding terms left that still show up, that don't fit your value sets, in which case these may be drugs that are miscoded or recently put on the market, perhaps)

     - *Why are Steps 2a(ii) and 2b database-dependent?*
-        - The database might have missing data in the search "attribute" variables
+        - Database might have missing data in search "attribute" variables
-        - For example, in CPRD Aurum, the search attribute variables are *termfromemis* (i.e., the term from EMIS software) and *productname* (containing chemical and proprietary information) and *drugsubstancename* (chemical information) - and there's missing data for *productname* and *drugsubstancename*
+        - For example, in CPRD Aurum, the search attribute variables are *termfromemis* (i.e., term from EMIS software) and *productname* (containing chemical and proprietary information) and *drugsubstancename* (chemical information) - and there's missing data for *productname* and *drugsubstancename*  so you need to search in 2a(i) using all these variables

 Here's a diagram summarizing the Step 2 search process: